burgerga/INTOXICOM_Workshop_1/paper/paper.md

 # Discussion

-The workshop had a lively discussion and resulted in new output that feeds back into ELIXIR Toxicology Community (e.g. via this report) and via the FIPs, FAIR Cookbook recipes, and other outcomes back into the wider ELIXIR and toxicology communities.
+The workshop had a lively discussion and resulted in new output that feeds back into the ELIXIR Toxicology Community (e.g. via this report) and via the FIPs, FAIR Cookbook recipes, and other outcomes back into the wider ELIXIR and toxicology communities.

-Remaining key challenges includes ...
+The remaining key challenges include...

 <!--